What are the benefits of having a Baby Climbing Frame Indoors?

 “Edie can’t be prised off it once it’s up, and her climbing confidence has improved so much since we bought the baby indoor climbing frame.
 I just love the soft rainbow colours of this climbing triangle, which looks so stylish.
 I’d be happy to have it up all the time but it’s also really easy to fold up and store.
 We put ours in the cupboard under the stairs but it would fit behind a sofa.”

-Benefit 5: An Indoor Climbing Frame for Toddlers instills a sense of FUN!
+Benefit 5: A Baby Climbing Frame Indoors instills a sense of FUN!

-Caption: this toddler is having a wonderful time playing inside on this wooden baby climber frame.
+Caption: this toddler is having a wonderful time playing inside on this PomPom Triangle, a child's indoor climbing frame.

 Uninterrupted play instils a sense of fun in children.
 I have written extensively on the importance of play and indeed, the benefits of risky play.